3 Software Design

 Design

 The design stage moves beyond simply planning and analysis.
-In this stage, we begin the process of turning ideas into action – or in other words – building prototypes.
-How we do this will depend on the complexity of the project, and on the resources available.
+In this stage, we begin turning ideas into action – or in other words – building prototypes.
+How we do this will depend on the complexity of the project, and the resources available.

-Prototyping – or building models – is an incredibly important part of the software design process.
+Prototyping – or building models – is an important part of the software design process.
 It helps us identify questions we may still have about the client’s needs, and it helps us formalize our potential solution.
-It’s also a great way to communicate with our clients: it allows us to show them that we understand what their problem is, it allows us to demonstrate a well-thought-out solution, and it allows us to include them in the design process.
+It’s also a great way to communicate with our clients: it allows us to show them that we understand their problem, to demonstrate a well-thought-out solution, and to include them in the design process.

-For many of you, the idea of prototyping probably evokes sketches of a website or a mobile app, or perhaps a mock-up of the solution that has been created using a software package.
+For many of you, prototyping probably evokes sketches of a website or a mobile app, or perhaps a mock-up of the solution created using a software package.
 However, prototypes are more than just a representation of the user interface.
-Prototypes can and should be considered for the database, and for the functionality of the program.
+Prototypes can and should be considered for the database and program functionality.

-Depending on the design process you are following, and depending on the resources you have available to you, the design stage may include developing storyboards, paper prototypes, wireframes, UML diagrams, pseudocode, or more.
-And the design process will likely also include conversations with the client to verify and validate the design ideas you have.
-This serves to keep the client informed and feeling part of the design process (and therefore feeling some sort of ownership of the project), as well as giving you and the design team an opportunity to correct any wrong assumptions.
+Depending on the design process you are following and the resources available, the design stage may include developing storyboards, paper prototypes, wireframes, UML diagrams, pseudocode, or more.
+The design process will likely also include conversations with the client to verify and validate design ideas.
+This keeps the client informed and feeling part of the design process (and therefore feeling some ownership of the project) and allows you and the design team to correct any incorrect assumptions.

 A major outcome of this stage includes some form of design document.